You Need to Moisturize and Hydrate to Be Healthy

 Hands and Feet

-I mentioned earlier that the skin of your hands is different than that of other parts of your body.
-The same is true of your feet.
+The skin of your hands and feet is thicker than that of other parts of your body.

-Using heavy duty creams and lotions will help to keep the skin of the hands and feet from splitting and becoming infected, but softening with these types of products may not be enough.
+Using heavy duty creams and lotions on t hem will help to keep themfrom splitting and becoming infected, but softening with these types of products may not be enough.

 Every few days you should soak your hands and feet for about 20 minutes in a “bath” made up of one part Distilled Vinegar to two to three parts very hot water.